 Why did you send me an email notification when I’ve unsubscribed from marketing emails?

-Since the GDPR requires material changes to Etsy’s policies, its important to notify our members about these updates.
+Since the GDPR requires material changes to Etsy’s policies, it is important to notify our members about these updates.
 We aim to limit the number of these all-member emails sent.
-This is a non-marketing message, but you can unsubscribe from marketing emails, promotions, or mailing lists using the “unsubscribe” link in each message, or in your “email preferences” settings if you have an account.
+This is a non-marketing message, but you can unsubscribe from marketing emails, promotions, or mailing lists using the unsubscribe link in each message, or in your Emails settings if you have an account.

 What privacy updates are available on Etsy’s mobile apps?

-While Etsy’s buyer and seller apps do not yet fully support updated privacy features and options, we’re working to make them available soon.
-We’ll notify you when these changes become available on the apps.
-In the meantime, you can access, set, and use updated privacy options by using the web or mobile web versions of Etsy.
+With the exception of account deletion and data download features, Etsy’s buyer app contains all the privacy settings available on Etsy web and mobile web.
 Additionally, your mobile device may offer separate privacy features under the device’s settings, which provide more control over your app experience on Etsy, such as app location tracking and app notification options.